cwi-dis/iotsa/readme.md

 If a device is new (it has no WiFi network name) it will enter private mode automatically.
 If a device cannot find its configured WiFi network it will enter private mode for 5 minutes and then reboot and retry joining the configured network.

-If a device has a WiFi network configured but it cannot join this network after trying for 5 minutes it will go to private network mode.
+If a device has a WiFi network configured but it cannot join this network after trying for 5 minutes it will also enable private network mode.

 If a device is in normal WiFi mode the WiFi parameters can only be changed if the device is in configuration mode.

 The module also provides a REST api on `/api/wificonfig` (and this api depends on whether in configuration mode or not).

-The module can be disabled (by building with _IOTSA\_WITHOUT\_WIFI_) but until other network interface modules are implemented this is not very useful.
+The module can be disabled by building with _IOTSA\_WITHOUT\_WIFI_).

 ### iotsaSimple.h